Border Crossing Law Firm, P.C.

 Prior to focusing exclusively on immigration law, Mr. Haque practiced complex commercial litigation in state and federal courts.
 In his commercial litigation practice, Mr. Haque defended individuals and companies in multi-district class action, consumer fraud, securities, and civil RICO litigation.
 Mr. Haque also practiced before administrative agencies in public service, labor, and taxation proceedings.

 Mr. Haque began his career with Jenner & Block LLP and Howrey LLP in Chicago, Illinois.
 After relocating to Montana, Mr. Haque briefly worked with Browning, Kaleczyc, Berry & Hoven, P.C. in Helena, Montana before opening the Border Crossing Law Firm in 2008.

 Mr. Haque is a member of the Illinois and Montana Bars, and is admitted to practice before the Ninth Circuit Court of Appeals, and the U.S. District Courts for Montana and the Northern District of Illinois.
 Mr. Haque represents immigrants throughout the country, and has appeared before Immigration Courts in numerous states.

-Mr. Haque resides in Helena, Montana with his wife and children.
+Mr. Haque resides in Helena, Montana.